iitis/CumulantsFeatures.jl/README.md

   true
   true
 ```
+## Data generation and tests

+In folder tests there following Julia executable files.

+### Features selection

+ The executable file `jkfs_select.jl` generates multivariate data with non-Gaussian subset of marginals modelled by the t-Student copula.
+This file is parametrised by an integer being a number of degrees of freedom of the t-Student copula.
+Returns a `.jld2` file with data in `\jkfsdata_select` folder.
+Run `jkfs_data_analysis.jl` within, to achieve results of features selection given different methods.

+### Outlier detection

+ The executable file `jkfs_outliers.jl` generates multivariate data with non-Gaussian outliers subset of realisations modeled by the t-Student copula.
+ This file is parametrised by an integer being a number of degrees of freedom of the t-Student copula.
+Returns a `.jld2` file with data in `\data_outliers` folder.
+Run `detect.jl` within to detect outliers and compare the "HOSVD" based method with the "RX" detector.

 # Citing this work

 This project was partially financed by the National Science Centre, Poland – project number 2014/15/B/ST6/05204.

-Please cite K. Domino: ' The use of the Higher Order Singular Value Decomposition of the 4-cumulant's tensors in features selection and outlier detection', [arXiv:1804.00541] (https://arxiv.org/abs/1804.00541).
+While using this module, please cite K. Domino: 'The use of the Higher Order Singular Value Decomposition of the 4-cumulant's tensors in features selection and outlier detection', [arXiv:1804.00541] (https://arxiv.org/abs/1804.00541).